getamazednow/ims-zosmf-catalog/README.md

   * This properties file contains values from the variables referenced in the provision.xml workflow.
 Edit the workflow_variables.properties file to specify the system specific information for the variables in the file.

 **Installation**
-* FTP the provision.xml workflow and the workflow_variables.properties file to the z/OS host USS in binary mode.
+* FTP the setupCatalog.xml workflow and the workflow_variables.properties file to the z/OS host USS in binary mode.
 * The files need to be made visible to the z/OSMF application.
 Do this by changing the access permissions of the files using the chmod command
 * Examples:
 ```Java